Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

-# An introduction to driftsort
+# driftsort: an efficient, generic and robust stable sort implementation.

 # Work in progress please do not publish!

 Authors: Lukas Bergdoll @Voultapher and Orson Peters @orlp
 Date: TODO (YYYY-MM-DD)

-This is an introduction and overview of an efficient, generic and robust stable sort implementation called driftsort by Orson Peters and Lukas Bergdoll ([source code](https://github.com/Voultapher/driftsort)).
+This document explains and verifies the design goals for an efficient, generic and robust stable sort implementation called driftsort by Orson Peters and Lukas Bergdoll ([source code](https://github.com/Voultapher/driftsort)).

 TL;DR: driftsort improves upon `slice::sort` in a variety of ways.